 Pat the chicken dry and coat with 2 tablespoons oil, then season well with salt, pepper and oregano.
 Add the lemon slices and smashed garlic, rubbing them in the pan oil.
 Cook for 15 minutes.3.

 Rub the ramps all over with the remaining tablespoon of oil, including the leaves, and season with salt and pepper.
-Add to the sheet pan (it will look crowded because of the leaves, but they will shrink down) and cook until the chicken juices run clear when pierced with a fork, 30-35 minutes.
-If you'd like the chicken skin to be crispier, scrape off the other ingredients and place the chicken under the broiler for 1-3 minutes.
+Add to the sheet pan (it will look crowded because of the leaves, but they will shrink down) and cook until the chicken juices run clear when pierced with a fork, 30 to 35 minutes.
+If you'd like the chicken skin to be crispier, scrape off the other ingredients and place the chicken under the broiler for 1 to 3 minutes.

 For the dressing:

-Combine the vinegar, mustard and ramps, then whisk in the oil until smooth.
+In a small bowl, whisk together the vinegar, mustard and ramps, then slowly stream in the oil, whisking constantly, until smooth.

-Pour some of the dressing over the chicken, serving the remaining on the side.
+Pour half of the dressing over the chicken and serve the remaining on the side.
 Serve with bread, rice or lightly oiled pasta.